markyys/WorldsCollide/beta_readme.md

 18. `-llr` to randomize L.x Lore Levels (L.5 Doom, L.4 Flare, L.3 Muddle, L?
 Pearl) <https://github.com/AtmaTek/WorldsCollide/pull/57>
 19. `-hf` to hide flags from .txt file and Flags menus.
 Have Fun! <https://github.com/AtmaTek/WorldsCollide/pull/58>
 20. `-sesb` and `-sebr` for Expensive Super Balls and Expensive Breakable Rods <https://github.com/ff6wc/WorldsCollide/pull/27>
+21. `-dchar <MIN> <MAX>` forces between MIN - MAX dragons to reward characters when defeated.
+    - When a character will be rewarded as a dragon, the dragon will have the character's palette/sprite.
+    - Video showing Mt Zozo dragon rewarding Terra: https://www.youtube.com/watch?v=7Rk8zXN7dfo
+    - Only dragons in the following locations can currently be characters:
+        - Ancient Castle
+        - Fanatic's Tower
+        - Mt Zozo
+        - Narshe Mountain
+        - Opera House
+22. `-checks <PRESET>` is similar to No Free Characters/Espers (`-nfce`) flag, but with more presets available now.
+The list of [presets](##presets) below describes  what they do.
+You can also access the information about the rewards at the very bottom of the in-game flags menu. https://i.imgur.com/NES19Ln.png
+23. `-nfce` is now the same as `-checks nfce-classic`

 ## Other changes:
 - QoL: Mt Kolts is peekable -- the shadowy figure will now represent the reward <https://github.com/AtmaTek/WorldsCollide/pull/15>